 :

-FirstValue |
+FirstValue

-COUNT(DISTINCT user_id) |
+COUNT(DISTINCT user_id)

-Also you can calculate number of months (weeks, days) between event and registration dates on SQL level,
+In the case of SQL data source it makes sense to calculate number of months (weeks, days) between an event and a registration date on SQL level,

-without usage of "Expression"-type dimension for month_from_reg
+without usage of Expression-type dimension for month_from_reg

-Field |
+Field